Macrometacorp/docs/docs/graphs/graph-examples/remove-vertex.md

 ---
-sidebar_position: 11
+sidebar_position: 30
-title: Remove Vertex
+title: Remove Vertex Example
 ---

 Deleting vertices with associated edges is currently not handled via C8QL while the [graph management interface](remove-vertex) and the REST API offer a vertex deletion functionality.